Pete Holmes

 Peter Benedict Holmes (born March 30, 1979) is an American comedian, actor, writer, producer, and podcaster.
-Musings on spirituality and religion are frequent themes in his works.

-Holmes gained recognition in the early 2010s as a stand-up comic, during which he launched his long-running podcast You Made It Weird (2011–present), released his first comedy special, and worked as an actor and television writer.
+Holmes gained recognition in the early 2010s as a stand-up comic, during which he launched his podcast You Made It Weird (2011–present), released his first comedy special, and worked as an actor and television writer.
 Subsequently, he began his own late-night talk show The Pete Holmes Show (2013–2014), which ran on TBS for two seasons in the time-slot after Conan, a frequent champion of his work.
-During the decade, he released four comedy specials: Impregnated with Wonder (2011), Nice Try, The Devil (2013), Faces and Sounds (2016), and Dirty Clean (2018).
+During the decade, he released five comedy specials: Impregnated with Wonder (2011), Nice Try, The Devil (2013), Faces and Sounds (2016), Dirty Clean (2018), and I Am Not For Everyone (2023).

-Holmes is most widely known for starring and creating the semi-autobiographical scripted comedy series Crashing, which aired on HBO for three seasons (2017–2019).
-He has also worked as a voice actor and most recently starred in the 2022 CBS sitcom How We Roll.
+Holmes created and starred in the semi-autobiographical scripted comedy series Crashing, which aired on HBO for three seasons (2017–2019).
+He has worked as a voice actor and starred in the 2022 CBS sitcom How We Roll.

 Early life

-Peter Benedict Holmes was born in Boston on March 30, 1979, the son of a Lithuanian refugee mother and an American father of Irish descent.
+Peter Benedict Holmes was born in Boston on March 30, 1979.
+His mother is a Lithuanian refugee, while his father is American with Irish ancestry.
 He has a brother who composes music under the name Dr. Holmes.
-He grew up in Lexington, Massachusetts, where he graduated from Lexington High School.
-Holmes attended Gordon College in Wenham, Massachusetts, where he graduated with a degree in English and Communications in 2001.
+He grew up in Lexington, Massachusetts, where he graduated from Lexington High School before attending Gordon College in Wenham, Massachusetts, where he graduated with a degree in English and Communications in 2001.
 During this time, he played in a punk rock band and participated in an improvisational comedy troupe called The Sweaty-Toothed Madmen.

-Partly at the behest of his mother, he had plans to become a youth pastor.
-This gave way to public speaking, and his love for comedy and his devolving faith in God eventually won over his need to preach; he now refers to himself as "Christ-leaning" or jokingly a "hooraytheist".
-Finding little success as a comedian in his home state, he lived in Sleepy Hollow, New York, before moving to Chicago and then Los Angeles.
+Partly at the behest of his mother, Holmes had plans to become a youth pastor.
+This gave way to public speaking, and his love for comedy won over his need to preach.
+Finding little success as a comedian in his home state, he lived in Sleepy Hollow, New York, then moved to Chicago and then Los Angeles.

 Career

 2001–2009: Early career

-Holmes career began in the New York City comedy scene.
+Holmes began his comedy career in New York City.
 In the mid-2000s, he was making club appearances and took part in Comedy Central's Premium Blend, as a regular panelist on VH1's Best Week Ever, and on VH1's All Access.
 He began working as a touring comic, including on the Christian comedy circuit.
 Since 2006, his cartoons have appeared in The New Yorker.

-Holmes also created and appeared in a Super Bowl XLIII ad for Doritos in 2009 featuring a fictional new flavor of the product, beer, in which each chip contains as much alcohol as a 16 o.z. can of beer.
+Holmes also created and appeared in a Super Bowl XLIII ad for Doritos in 2009 featuring a fictional new beer flavor of the product, in which each chip contains as much alcohol as a 16 o.z. can of beer.